Mobile food vehicle

-Lodge a design assessment using the application for food business approvals online form (pay with Visa or MasterCard).
+- lodge a design assessment using the Application for food business approvals online form

-If you are taking over an existing food business with a licence, this design application will not be required, unless you are renovating or making changes to the fit-out.
+If you are taking over an existing food business with a licence, you do not need to lodge a design assessment application unless you are renovating the premises, or making changes to the fit-out.

 Stage 2: Food business licence assessment